michael2012z/BitBible/markdown/JPS/files/1Chr.md

 22. And Ephraim their father mourned many days, and his brethren came to comfort him.

-23. And he went in to his wife, and she conceived, and bore a son, and he called his name Beriah, because itHeb. beraah. went evil with his house.
+23. And he went in to his wife, and she conceived, and bore a son, and he called his name Beriah, because it

 24. And his daughter was Sheerah, who built Beth-horon the nether and the upper, and Uzzen-sheerah.